alexpeachey/striped_rails/README.markdown

 1. To ensure you have your .env loaded when using the console use 'bundle exec foreman run rails console'.
 There is a bash script in the root called safe_console which does this for you.
 2. To safely shutdown resque there is a wrapper script called start_resque that the Procfile references.
+3. There is a script called sync_stripe that can be used locally to simplify the bundle exec foreman run bundle exec rake stripe:sync command.

 Deploying to Heroku
 -------------------